jubjamie/website/readme.md

     ```
 7. Populate the database

-    > It is recommended you use a recent backup to ensure you have the most representative version of the website; speak to one of the development team.
-    > If you do not need a recent backup, you can use `$ php artisan db:seed` to insert some default data.
+    > You can no longer use `$ php artisan db:seed` to insert some default data; please speak to one of the development team to get a copy of the most recent database backup.

 ## Approval
 Any approved member of the development team will be able to push changes to the "development" branch at any time - members of the development team are encouraged to keep their local copy updated.